Common Cloudflare Turnstile Errors in WordPress Forms (And How to Fix Them)

 These errors may show up in logs or browser dev tools:

-Error Code Description Retry?
-Fix
+Error Code Category Meaning Retry Fix

 Use OOPSpam for Advanced Spam Filtering